Down and Dromore and the Diocese of Albany (USA) share together in Mission with the Church in South Sudan through CMS Ireland.

 These short videos feature Education, Healthcare, Ministry and Youth, Mother’s Union and the Effects of War and the LRA.

 Both Albany and Down and Dromore have responded very generously in practical terms to the very genuine needs that exist in Southern Sudan.
-Chaima Bible School, founded in 1990 operating under trees, was the inspiration for Bishop Miller to begin the partnership and it moved into new buildings funded by Holywood Parish.
-The first phase of this new development, opened by Bishop Miller in January 2005, offered Clergy training.
+Chaima Bible School, founded in 1990 operating under trees, was the inspiration for Bishop Harold to begin the partnership and it moved into new buildings funded by Holywood Parish.
+The first phase of this new development, opened by Bishop Harold in January 2005, offered clergy training.
 As the Province prioritised its Provincial Bible Colleges Chaima was relaunched as Chaima Christian Institute, Maridi, in 2009.
 Now it provides tertiary training, offering Certificate and Diploma courses in English, management, entrepreneurship, information communication technology, development studies and Business and Administration.

 Bicycles for clergy, a vehicle for the bishop, new primary schools, a new health clinic and medicines and a refurbished Guest House have also been provided through the partnership.

 The link, however, is primarily about people and building relationships.
 Over the years joint mission teams from Albany and Ireland have visited Maridi to engage in practical mission and the former Bishop of Maridi, the Rt Revd Justin Badi Arama visited both Albany and Ireland.
-Very strong links have been forged between all partners as a result and we look forward to building on that with Bishop Moses.
+Very strong links have been forged between all partners as a result and we look forward to building upon those with Bishop Moses.